Metal theft: Austria

-In November 2011 a person tried to hand-saw a hot electrical line in a subway tunnel in Vienna.
+In November 2011 a unknown perpetrator attempted copper theft by hand sawing a live electric line in a Vienna subway tunnel.
 A fire arose; train traffic was stopped.
-The thief was probably hurt.
-In November 2015 a man burnt to death in Vienna in an empty building, one which had a 100 kV cable that went through the basement.
-The police found three people alive and assumed that they had been attempting to steal copper.
+The thief was likely injured in the process.

 In May 2013 the Westbahn near Amstetten had to be closed for safety reasons; grounding copper wires had been stolen; The copper stolen was worth €2,000, but total damages to the station cost upwards of €30,000.

 In July 2013 in Lower Austria 160 m (250 kg) of copper wire worth less than €1,000 was stolen from a railway transformer station.
 The damage to the railways electronics cost €140,000.

+In November 2015 a man burnt to death in Vienna in an empty building, one which had a 100 kV cable that went through the basement.
+The police found three people alive and assumed that they had been attempting to steal copper.

 In May 2016, police caught several people that had stolen several tons of copper wire from a substation and caused 400,000 € worth of damage in Lower Austria.

 Canada

-In Quebec, during May 2006, thieves stole sections of copper roofing, gutters and wiring from four Quebec city churches, two being St. Charles de Limoilou and St. Francois d'Assise.
+In Quebec, during May 2006, thieves stole sections of copper roofing, gutters and wiring from four Quebec City churches, two being St. Charles de Limoilou and St. Francois d'Assise.
 The thieves were discovered in action on their third night, whereupon they fled.
 High copper prices are believed to be the reason for the thefts.
 Repairs were expected to cost more than $40,000.

 In October 2010, a 300 lb bronze bell was stolen in Shelburne County, Nova Scotia.
 Thieves removed the bell from a monument in Roseway Cemetery.
 The bell was part of the Roseway United Memorial Church, built in 1912, until it was demolished in 1993.
 It was recovered in a Halifax-area scrapyard October 6, 2010.

 In September 2011, Peterborough, Ontario, experienced a four-hour power outage north of the city when thieves stole power transmission wires.